sigma0-dev/zkbitcoin/whitepaper/index.md

          value: /* ZKBITCOIN_FEE */,
          script_pubkey: /* locked for zkBitcoinFund */,
       }
-      // one of the outputs contain the new stateful zkApp TxOut {
+      // one of the outputs contain the new stateful zkapp TxOut {
-         value: /* the zkApp value updated to reflect amount_out and amount_in */,
+         value: /* the zkapp value updated to reflect amount_out and amount_in */,
          script_pubkey: /* locked for zkBitcoin */,
       },
       // an OP_RETURN output containing the vk hash as well as the new state